|Math OER Zoom Room Textbook YouTube Distance Learning Tips|

 Allow the class to challenge you.
 Achieve your potential.
 Be pleasantly surprised by the height of your accomplishments.

 I stop and ask for questions.
-During lecture and after doing any problem on the board I stop and ask if anyone has questions.
+After doing any problem on the board I stop and ask if anyone has questions.
 I may even call on students, especially if a few students are dominating the discussion while others are not participating at all.

 I am aware of student learning styles.
 I help visual learners by including some of my spoken commentary on the board (or all of it if requested).
-I help auditory learners by linking to videos within my online lecture notes.
+I help auditory learners by providing videos.
 I help kinesthetic by providing time for group work in class and also including a few games and hands-on projects each term.

-I have organized lectures.
+I have organized class times.
 Each class starts by summarizing what we will be doing that day.
-Lecture notes are available online.
-During class I almost always work each problem freshly (instead of display step-by-step answers written in advance).
+During class times I almost always work each problem freshly (instead of display step-by-step answers written in advance).
 This slows me down to note-taking speed and demonstrates that success in math is about understanding concepts rather than perfection in mental arithmetic.

 I do short-term review each class.
-For the sake of smooth continuity, each class should start with some review of the previous lecture.
-In case the questions from students do not cover the "core" of what was covered during the previous lecture, I will have ready a problem from the material that does this.
+For the sake of smooth continuity, each class should start with some review of the previous class.
+In case the questions from students do not cover the "core" of what was covered during the previous class, I will have ready a problem from the material that does this.